The Island (2018 Nigerian film)

-The Island is a 2018 Nigerian action film directed by Toka McBaror.
-The film was co-produced by Daniel Cole Chiori and Freda Francis and stars Nollywood actors and actress such as Femi Adebayo, Segun Arinze, Sukanmi Bahlofin, Sambasa Nzeribe.
+The Island is a 2018 Nigerian action film directed by Toka McBaror and co-produced by Daniel Cole Chiori and Freda Francis.
+It stars Femi Adebayo, Segun Arinze, Sukanmi Bahlofin, and Sambasa Nzeribe.

 Plot

-Hamza (Sambasa Nzeribe), a colonel in the army, intercepts a conversation regarding a weapon sales deal between an unknown terrorist and an agent, and while trying to get the intel to his commanding officer he makes a shocking discovery.
+Hamza, a colonel in the army, intercepts a conversation regarding a weapon sales deal between an unknown terrorist and an agent, and while trying to get the intel to his commanding officer, he makes a shocking discovery.